-15 Everyday Items to Stop Buying to Save Money and Be Green
+15 Common Purchases to Quit Buying if You Want to Save Money and Live Greener

 Bottled water